vwkd/code-system/src/languages/rust/trait/trait.md

-## Trait Object
+## Supertrait

-- like trait bound, but
+- trait that a trait requires being also implemented
+- type that implements trait must also implement supertrait
+- allows to depend on other traits
-- can resolve to concrete types at runtime
+- can specify multiple
-- e.g. for return type of function can conditionally return different concrete types, generic collection over trait, etc.
-- enables dynamic polymorphism
-- syntax is following generic name and colon and `dyn`, multiple separated by plus
+- syntax is like trait bound on name, multiple separated by plus
-- shorthand without naming generic directly with `dyn MyTrait`, but can't reuse generic at multiple places
-- must put behind some sort of reference, e.g. `Box`

-??
-Size of concrete type that implements trait isn't known at compile time, could be anything...

-## Trait Bound
+## Trait bound

 - trait that generic type must implement
 - restricts what generic type can be